karol-preiskorn/3d-inventory-ui/README.md

 ## Next todo

-Development plan:

-- [ ] connection beetween showind 3d and defined devices.
+- [ ] connection between showing 3d and defined devices.
-- [ ] build interfance to mongo-atlas (started)
+- [x] build interfance to Mongo Atlas
-- [ ] build intergance to mongodb
-- [ ] build graphql api
 - [x] Set position and model in data ans show this data in `3d`.
 - [ ] Show attributes of `DEVICES`, `MODELS` and `CONNECTIONS`.
 - [x] Generate `FLOOR`